The Human Centipede 2 (Full Sequence): Plot

 Martin assembles his "centipede".
 Following his notes and sketches from The Human Centipede, Martin severs the ligaments in each person's knees to prevent them from fleeing and uses a hammer to knock out their teeth.
 Martin initially tries to mutilate the buttocks of each victim.
 When he cuts into the buttocks of one victim too deeply, it causes him to bleed to death.
 Instead of surgical tools, Martin uses a staple gun and duct tape to attach each person's lips to the next person's buttocks.
 The pregnant woman, who was planned to be the front of the centipede out of sympathy for her pregnancy, is presumed dead; Martin places her in the corner.
 Martin's "human centipede" is ultimately ten people long with Ashlynn in front.

 Martin experiments by having his centipede walk around and force-feeds Ashlynn cream-of-mushroom soup using the funnel and tube when she refuses to eat from the dog bowl.
 Disturbed by Ashlynn's screams, he tears her tongue out with pliers.
 Martin soon starts rubbing on his victims' stomachs in hopes that they defecate.
 When they don’t, this angers Martin.
-He then injects each victim with a laxative, forcing them to uncontrollably and violently defecate into the mouth of the person behind them in a chain like reaction, causing all the victims to swallow each other's excrement much to Martin’s excitement.
+He then injects each victim with a laxative, forcing them to uncontrollably and violently defecate into the mouth of the person behind them in a chain-like reaction, causing all the victims to swallow each other's excrement, much to Martin’s excitement.
 He wraps his genitals in barbed wire and rapes the woman at the back of the centipede.
 The pregnant woman awakens and runs outside screaming, in labour.
 She leaps into a victim's car and gives birth.
 When Martin pursues her, she stomps on the accelerator, crushing her baby's skull in the process, and drives away.

-Martin returns to the warehouse and finds that the centipede has separated into two halves after one victim was able to free his lips from another victims buttocks.
-Furious that his centipede is ruined, Martin executes the victims via gunshot and stabbing with a knife.
+Martin returns to the warehouse and finds that the centipede has separated into two halves after one victim was able to free his lips from another victim's buttocks.
+Furious that his centipede is ruined, Martin kills the victims via gunshot and stabbing with a knife.
 As he hesitates to kill Ashlynn, she punches him in the crotch and shoves the funnel into his rectum, before dropping his pet centipede into it.
 Martin fatally stabs her in the neck and staggers out in agony.

-The scene cuts back to the tollbooth with Martin rewatching the credits of The Human Centipede, leaving the audience to wonder whether the events even happened.